wp-plugins/get-directions/readme.txt

 Show directions to latitude 40.74802 longtitude -73.98512 [get-directions latlong='40.748021,-73.98512']

-Get directions to zipcode 10118 in the USA [get-directions postcode='10118' country='USA']

 Show a simple map without a route, with marker with some details [get-directions latlong='40.748021,-73.98512' hideroute='yes' rotitle='Empire State Building' roicontent='Empire State Building, 10118, NY, NY, USA]